acedward/statestream-home/public/animation/README.md

 The core merge rule is simple:
 ```
-If blockEnd >= paimaLeft AND blockEnd <= paimaRight → MERGE
+If blockEnd >= StatestreamLeft AND blockEnd <= StatestreamRight → MERGE
 ```

-This means blocks are merged if their **ending position** falls within the Paima block's boundaries, representing how Statestream captures and processes blockchain data that "completes" within its processing window.
+This means blocks are merged if their **ending position** falls within the Statestream block's boundaries, representing how Statestream captures and processes blockchain data that "completes" within its processing window.

 ## 🧪 Testing & Development